bleemeo/squirreldb-ingestor/README.md

 An example Docker Compose with Glouton, SquirrelDB and Grafana is available [here](https://github.com/bleemeo/glouton/tree/master/examples/mqtt).

+To use authenticated MQTT connections and a high availability setup, check out the [setup example](#setup-example).

 ## Run

 SquirrelDB Ingestor can be run with Docker or as a binary.